 Or for those not keen on the bubbles, a large patio picnic table is located outside.

 If you can tear yourself away from your luxurious base, two miles away is Clun where you can have a pub meal or picnic near the river and castle ruins before embarking on the Clun Valley Heritage Trail.

 There are half a dozen Walkers are Welcome towns in the vicinity, of which Clun is one, but if you fancy heading further afield then the charms of Ludlow are a 20 mile ride away.

 Bicton Lea is ideal for large groups or two families to have a high-quality, peaceful base for a holiday in the Shropshire Hills.

-Five bedrooms: 1 x king-size double with en-suite shower, basin and WC, 3 x double, 1 x twin.
+Five bedrooms: 1 x king-size double with en-suite shower, basin and WC, 3 x double, 1 x twin which is accessed via one of the double rooms.
 First floor bathroom with bath, shower over, basin and WC.
 Ground floor WC with basin.
 Kitchen with dining area.
 Utility.
 Dining room.
 Sitting room with woodburner.
 Second sitting room.
 Conservatory.

 About the location